-If you work as a note-taker
+If you are a note-taker for a student

 - It is easier to take better notes if you are prepared before a lecture.
 For example, you can prepare by taking a look at the literature or read through notes from previous lectures.
 This is a study technique that will also help you in your own studies.